 Interviewee: We all have our preferences, like okay, I think most people maybe don’t really like slimy things that much.

 Interviewer: Absolutely.
-What about any visual sensitivities?
+What about any like visual sensitivities?

 Interviewee: Not so much, although I do notice that she tends to prefer a dimmer room.
-It’s not that she can’t go outside and be in the sunshine, she can, and she does, but when she’s sort of felling sensory overload she will tend to try to limit all of her sensory input, so that includes like putting the shades down, being in a dim room.
-But I think more, it’s not so much that it’s the visualness of it, as it’s that she’s just trying to limit all sensory input.
+It’s not that she can’t go outside and be in the sunshine, she can, and she does, but when she’s sort of feeling sensory overload she will tend to try to limit all of her sensory input, so that includes like putting the shades down, being in a dim room.
+But I think more, it’s not so much that it’s the visualness of it, as is that she’s just trying to limit all sensory input.

 Interviewer: Yeah, totally.